 Hygiene, clothing and bedding

 All prisoners are entitled to wash daily and shower at least once per week.
-Cell bedding must be adequate for warmth and health, and is usually comprised of bed mattress, blanket, pillow and sheets.
+Cell bedding must be adequate for warmth and health and you should not be required to sleep without a mattress.

-Adequate sanitary and washing facilities should generally be provided in a prisoner’s cell or room.
+Adequate sanitary and washing facilities should generally be provided your cell or room.
 Where this is not possible, a prisoner must have reasonable access to sanitary and washing facilities.

-The Prison Rules provides the legislation for visiting arrangements.
-Under these rules, a sentenced prisoner is entitled 1 visit per week of at least 30 minutes duration.
-A remand prisoner is entitled to 1 visit of at least 15 minutes duration on each of 3 days of the week and where possible, on each of 6 days.
-In practice, additional or longer visits may be granted where circumstances permit at the Governor's discretion.
+- A remand prisoner is generally entitled to 1 visit of at least 15 minutes duration on each of 3 days of the week and where possible, on each of 6 days

-All incoming and outgoing mail may be opened and checked by a prison office with the exception of legal correspondence, which can be opened in the presence of the prisoner to confirm its status and then placed back into the envelope.
+All incoming and outgoing mail may be opened and checked by a prison officer with the exception of legal correspondence, which can be opened in the presence of the prisoner to confirm its status and then placed back into the envelope.
 The Governor may also suspend your entitlement to send some types of letters for a period of up to 60-days as punishment for a breach of prison discipline (see ‘Discipline and correction’ below).

-A chaplaincy service is available in each prison and place of detention.
+A chaplaincy service is available in each prison.
 Full-time Roman Catholic chaplains are attached to most prisons and places of detention.
 Chaplains of other denominations come to the prisons on a part-time or visiting basis.
 Local Muslim religious leaders attend to the needs of Muslim prisoners.